-Hear and resolve claims that Post Transition IANA (PTI) through its Board of Directors or staff has acted (or has failed to act) in violation of its contract with ICANN and the CWG Requirements for issues related to the naming function.
-In line with CWG-Stewardship requirements, such claims relating to actions or inactions of
+Hear and resolve claims that PTI through its Board of Directors or staff has acted (or has failed to act) in violation of its contract with ICANN and the CWG-Stewardship requirements for issues related to the IANA naming functions.

-Per CWG-Stewardship Final Proposal, ICANN will enter into contract with PTI that obligates PTI to perform in accordance with CWG requirements.
-ICANN Bylaws will obligate ICANN to ensure that PTI complies with its contractual obligations.
-ICANN’s failure to enforce such obligations will be appealable via IRP as a Bylaws violation.
+Per the CWG-Stewardship Final Proposal, ICANN will enter into a contract with PTI that grants PTI the rights and obligations to serve as the IANA Functions Operator for the IANA naming functions, sets forth the rights and obligations of ICANN and PTI, and includes service level agreements for the IANA naming functions.
+The ICANN Bylaws will require ICANN to enforce its rights under the ICANN-PTI Contract/Statement of Work, to ensure that PTI complies with its contractual obligations.
+ICANN’s failure to enforce material obligations will constitute a Bylaws violation and be grounds for an IRP by the Empowered Community.

-ICANN Bylaws will provide that PTI service complaints regarding Naming Related Functions not resolved through mediation may be appealed via IRP, in both cases as provided for in CWG-Stewardship Final Proposal Annex I, Phase 2.
+The ICANN Bylaws will provide that PTI service complaints regarding the IANA naming functions that are not resolved through mediation may be appealed via IRP, in both cases as provided for in the CWG-Stewardship Final Proposal Annex I, Phase 2.

-Note that CWG-Stewardship Final Proposal Annex I Phase 2 also permits PTI Direct Customers to pursue “other available legal recourse.”
-ICANN should consider modification of Registry Agreements with gTLD Operators to expand scope of arbitration available thereunder to cover PTI service complaints.
+Note that CWG-Stewardship Final Proposal Annex I Phase 2 also permits PTI Direct Customers to pursue “other applicable legal recourses that may be available.”
+ICANN should consider modification of Registry Agreements with gTLD Operators to expand the scope of arbitration available thereunder to cover PTI service complaints and potential inclusion of optional arbitration under agreements with ccTLD registries if developed through the appropriate processes or the development of another alternative dispute resolution mechanism.

-Standard of review will be material breach of PTI obligations under contract with ICANN, whether through action or inaction, where the alleged breach has resulted in material harm to the complainant.
+The standard of review for PTI cases will be an independent assessment of whether there was a material breach of PTI obligations under the contract with ICANN, whether through action or inaction, where the alleged breach has resulted in material harm to the complainant.

-Hear and resolve claims that expert panel decisions are inconsistent with Icann’s BylawsHear and resolve claims involving rights of the Sole Designator under the Articles or Bylaws (subject to voting thresholds).
+Hear and resolve claims that expert panel decisions are inconsistent with ICANN’s Bylaws.

+Hear and resolve claims initiated by the Empowered Community with respect to matters reserved to the Empowered Community in the Articles of Incorporation or Bylaws .

 A Standing Panel

-The IRP should have a standing judicial/arbitral panel tasked with reviewing and acting on complaints brought by individuals, entities, and/or the community who have been materially harmed by ICANN’s action or inaction in violation of the Articles of Incorporation and/or Bylaws.
+The IRP should have a standing judicial/arbitral panel tasked with reviewing and acting on complaints brought by individuals, entities, and/or the community who have been materially affected by ICANN’s action or inaction in violation of the Articles of Incorporation and/or Bylaws.

 Initiation of the Independent Review Process

 An aggrieved party would trigger the IRP by filing a complaint with the panel alleging that a specified action or inaction is in violation of ICANN’s Articles of Incorporation and/or Bylaws.
-Matters specifically reserved to the Sole Designator of ICANN in the Articles or Bylaws would also be subject to the IRP review.
+The Empowered Community could initiate an IRP with respect to matters reserved to the Empowered Community in the Articles of Incorporation or Bylaws.

+When the Empowered Community has decided to pursue an IRP, the decision would be implemented by those chairs of the SOs and ACs who supported the proposal.
+Those chairs of the SOs and ACs who supported the decision to file a community IRP would constitute a “Chairs Council” that would, by majority vote, act on behalf of the Empowered Community in taking any reasonably necessary ministerial steps to implement the decision to pursue the community IRP, and to delegate and oversee tasks related to the community IRP, including but not limited to engagement of legal counsel to represent the Empowered Community in the community IRP, approve court filings, or to enforce a community IRP award in court if ultimately necessary (subject to the direction of those SOs and ACs of the Empowered Community that supported the proposal).

 Possible Outcomes of the Independent Review Process